 Managers often judge selection criteria by their own narrow interests.
 These could include their own advancement or sub-optimizing the products and processes of their own department.
-This bias clearly could be to the detriment of the overall corporate goals and well being.
+This bias could be to the detriment of the overall corporate goals and well-being.

-Refer to Section 2.2 in the text.
 Instead, the project selection models should be able to evaluate how well a project's execution will contribute to the overall business strategy of the performing organization.
 Some commonly used standards of judgment include:

 - 1) Realism

 - 2) Capability

 - 3) Flexibility

 - 4) Ease of use

-- 5) Cost - 6) Easy computerization
+- 5) Cost

+- 6) Easy computerization

-Refer to Section 2.3 in the text.
+Question 3: Contrast the competitive necessity model with the operating necessity model.
+What are the advantages and disadvantages of each?
 Both models are examples of nonnumeric models.
 Moreover, both models will tend to sustain an existing status quo and are subject to misuse in pursuit of hidden agendas of key stakeholders.

 - 1) Operating Necessity Model: The operating necessity project is perceived as a necessity to maintain the status quo for operations.
 If the plant is flooded by a hurricane, it's an operating necessity to dry it out and restore production.
 The advantage of this model is that it involves little data and fairly obvious decisions.
 The disadvantage is that relying on it to solve problems may mask a long-term issue that needs to be solved in a manner other than firefighting.
 Perhaps, for example, the plant needs to be moved to a different location to prevent frequent flooding. - 2) Competitive Necessity Model: The competitive necessity project is perceived as a necessity to keep from losing the current competitive position.
 For example, a video rental chain that operates in physical stores might decide to add an Internet based ordering facility to stay competitive with Internet only operations.
-Again the decision making process can seem simple, but the danger is similar to the operating necessity model.
+The decision making process can seem simple, but the danger is similar to the operating necessity model.
 The "obvious" decision on what to do quickly to maintain a competitive position may, in fact, be the wrong thing to do in the long run.